Monge-Kantorovich distance for PDEs: the coupling method

 \section{Abstract}

-We informally review a few PDEs for which the Monge-Kantorovich distance between pairs of solutions, possibly with some judicious cost function, decays: heat equation, Fokker-Planck equation, heat equation with varying coefficients, fractional heat equation with varying coefficients, homogeneous Boltzmann equation for Maxwell molecules, and some nonlinear integro-differential equations arising in neurosciences.
+We informally review a few PDEs for which some transport cost between pairs of solutions, possibly with some judicious cost function, decays: heat equation, Fokker-Planck equation, heat equation with varying coefficients, fractional heat equation with varying coefficients, homogeneous Boltzmann equation for Maxwell molecules, and some nonlinear integro-differential equations arising in neurosciences.
 We always use the same method, that consists in building a coupling between two solutions.
-This amounts to solve a well-chosen PDE posed on the Euclidian square of the physical space, i.e. doubling the variables.
+This means that we double the variables and solve, globally in time, a well-chosen PDE posed on the Euclidian square of the physical space.
 Finally, although the above method fails, we recall a simple idea to treat the case of the porous media equation.
 We also introduce another method based on the dual Monge-Kantorovich problem.